Mandawar, Uttar Pradesh: Demographics

 As of 2011 India census, Mandawar had a population of 21,078 of which 11,119 are males and 9,959 females.
 Mandawar has an average literacy rate of 61.22%, lower than the state average of 67.68%: male literacy is 65.62%, and female literacy is 56.38%.
 Children age 0-6 make up 3,020, 14.33 % of the total.
 The female sex ratio is 896, compared to the state average of 912.
 The child sex ratio is around 826, compared to the Uttar Pradesh state average of 902.

 Governance

 Mandawar Nagar Panchayat hosts over 3,486 houses.
 It is authorized to build roads in the panchayat and impose taxes on properties in its jurisdiction.

 Education

-St. Paul's High School was established in 1992 by the Education Society of the Catholic Diocese of Bijnor.A Hindi medium high school, enrolling 1500 students from the town and nearby villages.
-It used to be a leading institution of the town but it's prestige has been gradually taken over by other English medium school.
+St. Paul's High School was established in 1992 by the Education Society of the Catholic Diocese of Bijnor.
+A Hindi medium high school, enrolling 1500 students from the town and nearby villages.
+It used to be a leading institution of the town but its prestige has been gradually taken over by other English medium school.
 The school continues to be popular among people of low income group who can't afford send their children to high fees demanding English medium schools.